Purushotham-D/Purushotham-D/README.md

 * Earned Bronze badge & 2 star at HackerRank in Python programming.
 * Earned Bronze badge & 2 star at HackerRank in 30 Days of Code.
 * Earned Bronze badge & 1 star at HackerRank in SQL.
 * Passionate for learning & exploring new Tech.
-Assist Python Training at Besant Technologies, Working as Project Engineer at Skytech
+Assist Python Training at Besant Technologies, Looking for opporunity to Work as a SDE in a fast growing Organisation.
 * I am working on building my online presence.

 <!--* I am currently learning JavaScript and DeepLearing-->